zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-amazon.md

 In order not to have a redeemable, so that there may not be a bile again, that there may not be a bile.
 Medianath.”

-“They clung to it in the hope of Nirvana, and they bend to it.
+“They clung to it in the hope of Nibbana, and they bend to it.
-The Yamsee River came to the ocean center, but they set up Nirvana “Beth”.
+The Yamsee River came to the ocean center, but they set up Nibbana “Beth”.

 [Msdiv 178] (#msdiv178) {#msdiv178 .ref .msdiv} (15 - 9)